corey-mitchell/bamazon/README.md

 # bamazon
 Amazon type application for further node and mySQL knowledge.
-Currently has a set list of items and monitors available stock.
+Customer file has a set list of items and monitors available stock.
 Stock will deplete based upon user input of desired quantity.
+Manager file allows the user to audit product information.

 ## Getting Started as a Customer